Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <ul>
     <li>HardwareRT - This is handled from the CPU side under Functionality Settings</li>
     <li>HDRP - This is handled from the CPU side automatically</li>
-    <li>DX11 - This is handled from the CPU side automatically/Under Functionality Settings</li>
-    <li>UseBindless - This is handled from the CPU side automatically/Under Functionality Settings</li>
     <li>UseSGTree - This is handled from the CPU side under Functionality Settings</li>
-    <li>TTCustomMotionVectors - This is handled from the CPU side under Functionality Settings; named "Remove Rasterization Requirement"</li>
     <li>MultiMapScreenshot - This is handled from the CPU side under Functionality Settings; named "Save Multiple Maps On Screenshot"; Truetrace will also save images of material ID and mesh ID maps when using TTAdvancedImageGen or the Screenshot button</li>
   </ul>
   <li>These are fine to modify yourself:</li>